Orthognathic Surgery or Corrective Jaw Surgery

 The surgical team at Oral & Facial Surgery Institute of Houston is uniquely trained, and they are experts at performing corrective jaw surgery.
 They thoroughly enjoy seeing the positive transformations and results that follow orthognathic treatment.

-Am I a candidate for corrective jaw surgery?
+Am I a Candidate for Corrective Jaw Surgery?

 • Receding or protruding chin